-Bear Run Nature Reserve Professional Review and Guide
+Bear Run Nature Reserve Professional Guide

 "There are a number of highlights on this hike.
 The trail begins in a pristine stand of pines, continues on gently rolling grassy roads, and finally leads to a heart-stopping view into the 1,700-foot-deep Youghiogheny River Gorge.
 Returning from the gorge, you pass Fallingwater, Frank Lloyd Wright’s architectural masterpiece.